mj-xmr/SolOptXMR/README.md

 In order to balance this discrepancy, please try experimenting with more vertical tilts, like between 89 and 80.
 The script accepts an iso-formatted date as an input, allowing you to simulate extreme conditions - winter and summer.
 The title of the plot presents the sum of produced electricity in a given day.
-It makes sense to compare and sum up this values for summer and winter.
+It makes sense to compare and sum up this values for the extreme conditions.

 # Screenshots